CivicActions/accessibility/_guide/onboarding-staff.md

 ## Effective Onboarding for an Accessibility Positive Workplace

-To ensure that there is commitment throughout the organization to digital inclusion, we need to ensure that team members are \
+When hiring new staff, we cannot assume that they are knowledgable about accessibility.
+To ensure that there is a \
-educated on accessibility, because we know this is still unusual.
-As a digital agency, our focus is on web accessibility.
-Making \
+commitment to digital inclusion, we need to ensure that team members understand the basics.
+As a digital agency, \
-our content accessible is a key part of customer centred design.
-A basic understanding of accessibility issues is important \
+our focus is on web accessibility.
+Making our content accessible is a key part of customer centered design.
+A common \
-for all staff because it allows our team to work more effectively together.
-1/5 people have a disability, so there is a good \
+understanding allows our team to work better together.
+One in five people have a disability, so there is a good \
-chance that in an organization our size that not everyone perceives, operates or understands content the same way.
+chance someone on your team will have a disability.

 ## Pre-workshop Tasks